gjhenrique/rpi_stuff/README.md

 SD Cards are slower, more expensive and get corrupted more quickly when compared with HDs or SSDs.
 A typical setup is to plug a disk in the USB port and use a bigger and more reliable storage.

-This role allows you to mount the devices with mount points controller by systemd.
+This role allows you to mount the devices with mount points controlled by systemd.
 For example, every mount operation, even samba or NFS mounts, is possible with this role.

 ``` yaml